daniel-schwarzenbach/Cpp-for-Beginners/Readme.md

 C++ is a powerful programming language that is widely used for system/software development, game development, and performance-critical applications.
 This repository contains resources and examples to help beginners learn C++.

-This guide will help you set up your development environment and get started with C++ programming.
+This guide will help you set up your development environment and get started with C++ programming and Debuging.

 # Getting Started